-Figure 13: Ratio of calculation time of HMVM over a time step for N=400,000.
+Figure 13: Ratio of calculation time of HMVM over the one time step for N=400,000.

-5 Discussion and Conclusions
+6 Discussion and Conclusions

 In this study, we developed a method for earthquake sequence simulations with BEM using normal and lattice H-matrices.
-This method is highly flexible with fault geometry.
-Numerical experiments were conducted in a 3D nonplanar thrust fault to demonstrate the accuracy of our method in terms of convergence with decreasing mesh sizes.
-To our best knowledge, this work is the first comparison of triangular and rectangular elements in the context of earthquake sequence simulations.
-Our numerical simulation using a curved thrust fault showed complex patterns in earthquake sequences, which motivates us to conduct further studies focusing on earthquake physics .
-Our code can also be applied to natural fault systems worldwide and is potentially highly useful in physics-based earthquake hazard assessment.
+This method is highly flexible with fault geometries and accounts for the normal stress evolution, which is often neglected.
+Numerical experiments were conducted in a 3D nonplanar thrust fault to demonstrate the accuracy of our method in terms of convergence with decreasing error tolerances in both the low-rank approximation in H-matrices and the Runge-Kutta method.
+Our numerical simulation using a curved thrust fault showed complex patterns in earthquake sequences, which motivates us to conduct further studies focusing on earthquake science.
+Our code can also be applied to natural fault systems worldwide and is potentially highly useful in physicsbased earthquake hazard analyses.